 My studies have given me a new perspective on economic and social contexts.
 In the courses, the teachers encourage us to think about important questions, such as the role of cooperation in coping with the climate crisis, and to deal analytically with them.
 I am sure that this ability will allow me to help shape economic processes myself in the future.

-* former economics of social science
+* former economics and social science

 This programme provides you with: